msantos/alcove/README.md

 alcove
 ------

-alcove is an Erlang interface for creating application containers like sandboxes or Linux containers.

-alcove acts like a sort of shell supporting programmatic access to system primitives useful for isolating and interacting with Unix processes.
+alcove is an Erlang interface for creating system and application containers like sandboxes or Linux containers. alcove works by giving Erlang processes access to the system primitives used for isolating and controlling Unix processes.

 Overview
 ========